dushaDev/NSBMFindX/README.md

 ## 📸 Screenshots

 Here's a glimpse of NSBM FindX in action:
-Dark and light mode supported for a better user experience.
+Dark and light modes are supported for a better user experience.

 **1. Home (Student)**
 <table>